-There are also neutral states, usually referred to as “swing states” because these states could go either Democrat or Republican in an election.
-Candidates typically do most of their campaigning in the swing states, which include Pennsylvania, Virginia, Wisconsin, Michigan, Iowa, Minnesota, Nebraska, Colorado, Nevada, and Florida.
+There are also neutral states, usually referred to as “swing states” because these states could go either Democratic or Republican in an election.
+Candidates typically do most of their campaigning in the swing states, including Pennsylvania, Virginia, Wisconsin, Michigan, Iowa, Minnesota, Nebraska, Colorado, Nevada, and Florida.

 The most liberal state in the country is Massachusetts, where the equally progressive city of Boston is located.
-Next is Hawaii, followed by Vermont, Washington, New York, New Hampshire, California, Maryland, New Jersey, and Maine.
-This index of how liberal a state is is based on how many liberals there are, as compared to conservatives.
+Next is Hawaii, followed by Rhode Island, California, New York, Vermont, Maryland, New Jersey, Connecticut, and Oregon.
+This index of how liberal a state is is based on how many liberals there are compared to conservatives.